ericoporto/ags-manual-wiki/Parser.md

 If a word not in the game dictionary was submitted to the last ParseText call, then the word is returned by this command.
-This allows you to display a message like "Sorry, this game doesn't recognise 'XXXX'."
+This allows you to display a message like "Sorry, this game doesn't recognize 'XXXX'."

-If all the words were recognised, this returns null.
+If all the words were recognized, this returns null.

 Example: